marechalg/portfolio/README.md

-# Guéwen Maréchal
+# Guéwen Maréchal, Student in IT
-### Student in IT looking to apply for a work-study position in these domains of development / optimisation :
+### Looking to apply for a work-study position in these domains of development / optimisation :
 - Software
 - System
 - Backend Web